 To create a new zone, in the Zones box select “New…” and the new zone popup box will appear.
 Enter the name for the new zone, then select done.
 The new zone will appear in the zones box.

 To add items to a zone, first select the zone, then at the bottom select “Add Item(s)”.
 The Add Items popup box will appear.
 Specific ingredients can be searched, or a user can scroll through and select ingredients sorted by category.
 After selecting items to be added to the zone, press “Add Item(s)” and the ingredients will be added to the zone.

 To remove an item from a zone select the red trash can to the right of the item.
 To delete a zone, select the zone, then at the bottom select “Delete Zone”.

 Dashboard -> Inventory Hub -> Count

-The Count fuse acts as your clipboard when taking a count.
-Begin by adding a page.
-Select Add, and the Add Item dialog box will appear.
-From here you can select different categories and select the items within them.
-Specifically you can select zones that you have set up, and the items in that zone will populate to the right.
-From here you can add specific items, or at the bottom you can select “Load Zone” to add every item in that zone to your clipboard.
+The Count Fuse acts as a clipboard when taking a count.
+Begin by adding a zone: select Add, and the Add Item dialog box will appear, then select the category or zone being counted.
+Specific items can be added, or at the bottom select “Load Zone” to add every item in that zone to the clipboard.

-When taking a count, simply select the item and enter the item count.
-Users can enter whole cases, whole packs, or partial packs depending on the item.
+When taking a count, select the item and enter the item count.
+Users can enter whole cases, whole packs, partial packs, or a combination depending on the item.

-Once you are finished taking your count, we recommend that you remove all zero items from your list before you submit.
+Once finished taking the count, we recommend removing all zero items from the clipboard before hitting submit.
 To remove all zero items select “Remove” and choose “All Zero Items”.
-To finish your count select submit, and the options dialog box will appear.
-Enter your signature and any noes you have for the count, and when you are finished select submit.
-After submitting you will be taken to a review page for your count where you can view an assortment of information about your count and review it to ensure it was accurate.
+To finish the count select “Submit” and the options dialog box will appear.
+Enter a signature and any notes for the count.
+When finished, hit Submit.